Censored Stable Subordinators and Fractional Derivatives: Preliminary notation and definitions

-As mentioned in the introduction, the solution to the IVP \eqref{eq:main_intro} will be a perturbation of the R-L integral.
-In this section we study the kernels defining such perturbation, obtaining Theorem \ref{thm:kseries}, which is the central result in this work on the series convergence.
+As we can see from \eqref{eq:serintro}, the solution to the IVP \eqref{eq:main_intro} may be seen as a variation of the R–L integral.
+In this subsection we introduce an integral operator and related kernels for the convergence study of \eqref{eq:serintro}.
+This leads to Lemma \ref{thm:kseries}, which is a crucial bound in this work.
+The probabilistic interpretation of the kernels under consideration will be presented in Section \ref{sec:hit_0}.